-Laura Murphy joined the SARE program and the Robinson lab in the spring of 2018.
-Laura directs the SARE program, including interacting with community partners to identify our stellar SARE scholars, overseeing the admissions process, and developing and executing the curriculum.
-Laura also coordinates the CSM Initiative, which is our umbrella pipeline program.
-In the lab, Laura is actively engaged in scientific research, in particular deciphering how nonmuscle myosin IIB mechanoresponsiveness helps guide cellular decision making and fate.
+Pamela Hamm joined the Robinson Lab as The SARE Director in 2023 bringing with her 30 years of teaching experience and a strong commitment to diversity, equity, and inclusion.
+Pamela directs the SARE program, including interacting with community partners to identify our stellar SARE scholars, overseeing the admissions process, and developing and executing the curriculum.
+She also coordinates the CSM Initiative, which is our umbrella pathway program.